-Directors of Studies are responsible for the support of research students in all aspects of their research.
+Directors of Studies are responsible for the support of doctoral researchers in all aspects of their research.

-They are the key point of contact and support for their research students.
-They do not necessarily have to fill every role in their support, but they should be able to accurately advise their research students and to direct them to the appropriate areas of the university where support can be found.
+They are the key points of contact and support for their doctoral researchers.
+They do not necessarily have to fulfill every role in their support, but they should be able to accurately advise their doctoral researchers and direct them to the suitable areas of the university where support can be found.